pyeventsourcing/eventsourcing/docs/topics/domain.rst

 A 'value object' is an object that does not change, and that does not necessarily have a unique identity.
 An 'aggregate' is a cluster of such entities and value objects.

-The 'root' object of this cluster is an entity, and its identity is used as to uniquely identity of the aggregate in a domain model.
+The 'root' object of this cluster is an entity, and its identity is used to uniquely identity of the aggregate in a domain model.
 External access to the state of the aggregate is made through this root entity.
 The 'aggregate root' has command and query methods which change and present the state of the aggregate.